-Use of Promotional Materials Provided in the Reading Room Wholesale Shop
+Use of Promotional Materials Provided in the Dropbox Repository

-A Reading Room account is required to download the promotional PDFs from the Reading Room Wholesale Shop for use in your window displays, or for your convenience you can now order prints from an Approved Provider.
-These approved PDFs include, but are not limited to:
+A Dropbox Repository of promotional PDFs for use in your window displays is linked to from the Reading Room Resources section of ChristianScience.com, or for your convenience you can order prints from an Approved Provider.
+The approved PDFs in the Dropbox Repository include, but are not limited to:

 LIMITATIONS ON USE OF PROMOTIONAL PDFs:

-Use of Materials from TFCCS Not Provided in the Reading Room Wholesale Shop
+Use of Materials from TFCCS Not Provided in the Dropbox Repository

 Generally, we recommend using printouts or PDFs of full articles from Christian Science JSH-Online for your window displays, rather than copying from the magazines.
 However, full uncut pages from The Christian Science Journal, the Christian Science Sentinel and The Herald of Christian Science may be used in window displays.
 See below regarding the Christian Science Quarterly Bible Lessons.

-If you choose to display full pages from the magazines, please be sure to check the “Reprint and Promotional Information” printed in each issue, as certain images and other material (especially in magazine issues from past decades) may be unavailable for such uses (currently, this information is located on page 22 in the Sentinel, page 128 in the Journal, and page 36 of the Herald).
+If you choose to display full pages from the magazines, please be sure to check the “Reprint and Promotional Information” printed in each issue, as certain images and other material (especially in magazine issues from past decades) may be unavailable for such uses.

 Although pages from the printed magazines may only be used as uncut full pages, you may also use a brief text-only “pull-quote” of a few words up to a sentence or two, such as you might see in a magazine, presented in proximity to the full page from which the pull-quote is taken.
 Be sure to give proper attribution on the pull-quote to the author, article title, and name/date of the magazine.
 Articles should never be displayed with images that were not part of the original publication in the magazines.
 See below for information regarding use of images.